abertero/portfolio-app/README.md

 ## Explanation

-In portfolio there are this methods:
+In portfolio there are the following methods:

 - `validateDistribution`: Allows to check if the distribution map has values that sum 1.
 If so, the method response is true.
 - `validate`: Iterates over the stock elements and prints information about them, the quantity and the total money in that stock.
 Finishes checking if the portfolio distribution is valid.
 Prints that information to console.log